ICYMI: This Week in Social Media and Marketing

 How Will 2016 Tech Policy Impact the Digital World? via SocialTimes

-Legislation never seems quite able to keep up with technological development.
-However, it seems that issues like Net Neutrality, encryption, and commercial drone usage are starting to mature, and get the regulatory framework they need.
+The legislation never seems quite able to keep up with technological development.
+However, it seems that issues like Net Neutrality, encryption, and commercial drone usage are starting to mature and get the regulatory framework they need.
 A post from BuzzFeed outlines how tech policy issues are being addressed this coming year.
 Cybersecurity, particularly as it related to encryption, was a big topic of discussion last year.
 Since none of the government proposed initiatives appeared to eliminate backdoors, all were met with strong resistance.

 Interested in sharing a story for next week?
 Tell us in the comments section below!